Can you trust the jeweler when it comes to a diamond purchase?

-And in the diamond industry, grade bumping is one of these methods utilized by unethical jewelers to take advantage of inexperienced buyers.
-That is why I wanted to dedicate an entire article to help you avoid getting conned and ripped off during a jewelry purchase.
+And in the diamond industry, grade bumping is one of these methods employed by unethical jewelers to take advantage of inexperienced buyers.
+This is why I wanted to dedicate an entire article to help you avoid getting conned and ripped off during a jewelry purchase.

 In fact, the Federal Trade Commission’s own regulations state that an uncertified diamond could be sold within one color and one clarity grade of what the original stone is.
 There are 2 issues here that I want to highlight.

-The first is, what are the kind of benchmarks to use for the grading standards?
-Are we talking about GIA’s strict level of evaluation or referring to questionable systems from EGL?
+The first is, what are the kind of benchmarks used for the grading standards?
+Are we talking about GIA’s strict level of evaluation or referring to questionable systems from labs like EGL?
 These are vague rulings that jewelers can easily twist and abuse to their advantage.

 Unfortunately for the buyer, they are usually at a disadvantage when buying diamonds since it is very difficult for the untrained eye to identify a diamond’s actual properties.
 Besides that, it is also possible for jewelers to manipulate the showroom’s lighting or the comparison stones you are shown in his favor.

-First and foremost, your best defense is constant vigilance.
-As I mentioned in the previous paragraphs, this kind of fraudulent activity is only possible in the case of diamonds without certificates from reliable 3rd party labs.
+As I mentioned in the previous paragraphs, this kind of fraudulent activity is only possible when consumers buy diamonds without certificates from reliable 3rd party labs.

 If you want to avoid getting ripped off, you should never buy a diamond without a reliable certification.
 Even though I am a trained professional in the industry, I only buy diamonds that are graded by AGS and GIA.
 That should speak volumes.

 Why?
 That’s because I know there are NO deals that end up in the favor of the consumer when buying unreliably certified diamonds.